James Cordier net worth used to be massive, until he got greedy and sold too many call options on natural gas.

 The same is true for OptionSellers.com.

 They got greedy because they were used to winning almost every trade.
-They were trading too big and choosing strike prices that were too close to the current market price.

 Trading Commodities